garrandall/popular-music-data/tracks/peek-a-boo-the-cadillacs.md

 Doin' the things you shouldn't do
 (Peek-a-boo, I'm watchin' you)

-FADES-

 Doin' the things you shouldn't do
 (Peek-a-boo, I'm watchin' you)

 Doin' the things you shouldn't do
 (Peek-a-boo, I'm watchin' you).

-~
-* 'hot feet' refers to a Southern hoodoo
-Foot track magic powder (in a can) used to
-Send the unwanted person away.
-Sprinkled
-On footprints or socks or shoes.
-Some of the
-Scents are hot, sweet and/or spicey.